tiepdotme/team3128.github.io/members/faq.md

 Starting Fall 2018, our team meets on Monday through Friday from 3:00 pm – 6:00 pm every week until Christmas break.
 Different divisions will meet on different days.
 You can look at [our calendar](/members/calendar/) for details.

-During Build Season (January 5 - February 20), we meet every day from Monday to Saturday.
+During Build Season (January 5 - February 19), we meet every day from Monday to Saturday.
 Specific dates are updated on [our calendar](/members/calendar/).

 During Competition Season (February 20 - May 2), we meet as necessary based upon which Competitions we attend.
-The Compeition Team will travel to 2 Regional Competitions (San Diego Regional held at Del Mar Fairgrounds) and another competition TBD.
+The Compeition Team will travel to 2 Regional Competitions (San Diego Regional held at Del Mar Fairgrounds and another competition TBD).
 If our Competition Team is successful and we earn a slot, we will also travel to Houston Texas (April 29 - May 2 2019) for the [FRC World Championships](https://www.firstchampionship.org/welcome).

 Regional Competitions are Thursday evenings through Saturday evenings, not including travel time.
 World Championships are Wednesday evening through Saturday evening, not including travel time.

 **What does a robotics team do?
 What are these competitions like?**

-The best description of FRC Robotics was recently covered in a "HBO Real Sports" documentary you can view [here](https://www.youtube.com/watch?v=18OCZz8yKtU)
+The best description of FRC Robotics was recently covered in an "HBO Real Sports" documentary you can view [here](https://www.youtube.com/watch?v=18OCZz8yKtU)

 **Where do you guys meet?**